rx-angular/rx-angular/apps/docs/docs/isr/getting-started.md

   const commonEngine = new CommonEngine();

+  // This array of query params will be allowed to be part of the cache key.
+If null, all query params will be allowed.
+If empty, no query params will be allowed. const allowedQueryParams = ['page'];

   // 2. 👇 Instantiate the ISRHandler class with the index.html file
   // highlight-start
   const isr = new ISRHandler({